bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-05-29-newsletter.md

 `OP_CHECKOUTPUTSHASHVERIFY` opcode, covers continued discussion of Taproot, and links to a video presentation about handling increasing Bitcoin transaction fees.
-Also included are our regular sections on bech32 sending support, top-voted Bitcoin StackExchange questions and answers, and notable changes in popular Bitcoin infrastructure projects.
+Also included are our regular sections on bech32 sending support, top-voted Bitcoin Stack Exchange questions and answers, and notable changes in popular Bitcoin infrastructure projects.

 {% comment %}<!-- include references.md below the fold but above any Jekyll/Liquid variables-->{% endcomment %}